KurtRoepke/bind9-dns/README.md

 Create default route<br/>
 <img src= "images/icmp and default route 2.PNG"    height="80%" width="80%"/>
 <p>Create a default route pointing to the external network router to allow
-access to the external network.</p>
+access to the external network.
+Here we will also modify the policy map because the asa doesnt inspect icmp by default.</p>
  <br />
  <br />
   Configure pat <br />